cdauksas/Colorado_Demographics_and_Labor_Correlation/README.md

 # Colorado Licensed Professionals and Demographics Correlation :mountain_snow:
-### I asked the question: For various licensed professionals in the state of Colorado, are there any geographic characteristics (e.g., household income levels) at the county level that are highly associated with various professions?
+### I asked the question: For various licensed professionals in the state of Colorado, are there any characteristics (e.g., household income levels) at the county level that are highly associated with various professions?
  - For example: are Colorado dentists more likely to be licensed in high-income counties?
  - In order to do this project I joined tables from the US Census Bureau that contained Colorado Demographics and Colorado Licensed Professional tables
 ###